- Departments and Offices

 Search for Permits or Projects

-To find out about a specific permit or project (such as a building permit, site design or variance), visit the Online Permit and Project Center.
+To find out about a specific permit or project (such as a building permit, site design or variance), visit the Licenses and Permits page.

 Adequate Public Facilities